Get E-Book

 import "./server.js";

-Run the config tests after that change.
-Pay attention to variable expansion, override mode, multiline values, duplicate keys, and quote behavior.
-Projects that relied on package-specific features should keep the package or replace those features with explicit application code.
+Run config tests after that change.
+Pay attention to variable expansion, override behavior, multiline values, duplicate keys, and quote behavior.
+Projects that rely on package-specific features should keep the package or replace those features with explicit app code.

-A transitional switch can keep old launchers alive for a short period.
+A temporary switch can keep old launchers alive during migration -

 if (process.env.LOAD_DOTENV === "1") {